-Language:: Montagnais Innu is an Algonkian language spoken by about 9000 people in
+Language:: Montagnais Innu is an Algonkian

-Indian nation, calling themselves Innu; their languages, however, have diverged enough that most linguists consider them
+are actually part of the same Indian nation, calling themselves Innu; their languages, however, have diverged enough that most linguists

-separate languages (though some do class Naskapi as a dialect of Montagnais, or both as dialects of the
+consider them separate languages (though some do class Naskapi as a dialect of Montagnais, or both as dialects of the

 Cree language).
-Montagnais is certainly very closely related to Cree, about as similar in features as
+Montagnais is certainly very closely related to Cree, about as

-Spanish is to Italian.
 Montagnais speakers call their own language Innu-Aimun, or Innu Aionun;

 since Naskapi speakers also call their language Innu-aimun, linguists tend to refer to the two languages as Montagnais Innu and